sunng87/handlebars-rust/README.md

 ## Handlebars for Iron

-Due to upstream changes, the example is currently broken.
-I have started a separated project [handlebars-iron](https://github.com/sunng87/handlebars-iron) for this, which is still working in progress.
+I have started another project [handlebars-iron](https://github.com/sunng87/handlebars-iron) for the Iron web framework.

 ## License